How I Got 16 Birth Certificates and 10 Apostilles for a Philippine Client in One Day: A California Notary’s Full-Service Story

 Before I could request the birth certificates, I needed legal authorization.
 You cannot walk into a vital records office and request someone else’s birth certificate without proving you have the right to do so.

 However, when I called the Orange County Office of Vital Records directly to confirm, I learned that forums are not always right.
-The office told me that an unrelated third party requesting vital records on behalf of a parent needs to be authorized through a power of attorney, not just a notarized letter.
+The office told me that an unrelated third party requesting vital records on behalf of a parent needs authorization through a power of attorney, not just a notarized letter.
 A letter was not sufficient.
 The authorization had to be a formal POA granting me specific authority to request the birth certificates on the parent’s behalf.

 This is why I always call the agency directly instead of relying on internet forums.
-The rules change, the staff interpret policies differently, and what worked for someone two years ago may not work today.
+The rules change, staff interpret policies differently, and what worked for someone two years ago may not work today.
 As a notary who handles apostille services in Rancho Cucamonga and across the Inland Empire, I have learned that one phone call to the source saves hours of wasted effort.

 I called my client immediately and explained the situation.
 He would need to draft a power of attorney authorizing me to request the vital records on his behalf.